Skip to content

 Type of work: Mostly computer-based mapping and modeling with 1-2 local field trip/work opportunities (this will not be a field-work heavy project!)

-Mentor(s) and lab: Meagan Eagle
+Mentor(s) and lab: Meagan Eagle and Seth Ackerman

 Institution/Department: U.S. Geological Survey Environmental Geochemistry

 Research Interests: Coastal wetlands occur at the nexus of population growth and dynamic environmental change, including rising sea level and temperature, enhanced nutrient loads, and landscape conversion.
 Salt marshes are coastal ecosystems that provide a wealth of services, including bird and fish habitat, storm surge protection and carbon burial.
 This last ecosystem service is of interest due to rising atmospheric carbon dioxide (CO2) levels primarily driven by the burning of fossil fuels and land use changes.
-My research at USGS focuses on the nexus of environmental biogeochemistry and ecosystem models to predict how these critical habitats respond to environmental stressors, such as sea-level rise, and management decisions.

-Type of work: Students will have the opportunity to learn new field skills and laboratory techniques while working with a group of scientists from the USGS and academic partners.
-Depending on specific research focus, which I like to develop with each intern based on their interests and goals, these may include skills in greenhouse gas flux measurements; learning how to collect and analyze soil cores; learning a variety of laboratory methods; gaining experience wetland carbon cycle research; and learning methods for record keeping, data analysis, and data presentation.
-Field work will be a key component.
-Data analysis skills in R will be emphasized.
-Such activities are excellent preparation for geoscience careers.
+Type of work: Students will have the opportunity to learn new field skills and laboratory techniques while working with a group of scientists from the USGS as well as with our center’s Aerial Imaging and Mapping [a.k.a. our drone] group and academic partners.
+Depending on specific research focus, which will be developed with each intern based on their interests and goals, these may include skills in greenhouse gas flux measurements; learning how to collect and analyze soil cores; learning a variety of laboratory methods; gaining experience wetland carbon cycle research; assisting with one or more drone survey of the project’s area of interest and learning methods for record keeping, data

 Mentor(s) and lab: Dr. Sean A. Hayes